jwaliszko/ExpressiveAnnotations/README.md

 ###What is the context behind this implementation?

 Metadata, in general, is awesome.
-Declarative validation, when [compared](README.md#declarative-vs-imperative-programming---whats-the-difference) to imperative approach, for me seems to be more convenient in many cases.
+Declarative validation, when [compared](README.md#declarative-vs-imperative-programming---what-is-it-about) to imperative approach, for me seems to be more convenient in many cases.
 Clean, compact code - all validation logic defined within the model scope.
 Simple to write, obvious to read.

-###RequiredIf vs AssertThat - what's the difference?
+###RequiredIf vs. AssertThat - where is the difference?

 * `RequiredIf` - if value is not yet provided, check whether it is required (annotated field is required to be non-null, when given condition is satisfied),
 * `AssertThat` - if value is already provided, check whether the condition is met (non-null annotated field is considered as valid, when given condition is satisfied).